Skip to content

 Getting Started

-• Compare programs types to find what’s right for you
+• Research and compare programs to find what’s right for you.
+Identify your top two program choices.

 Application Process

-• Note: your study abroad application will not be considered if the Study Abroad Course Request Form is incomplete or inaccurate
+• Note: students do not need to obtain the signature of the Registrar.
+Your study abroad application will not be considered if the Study Abroad Course Request Form is incomplete or inaccurate.

-• Apply throughexternal providers (Note: due dates may be earlier than Morehouse deadline and some partners may collect an application fee)
+• Note: due dates may be earlier than Morehouse deadline and some partners may collect an application fee.

-• Top scholarships includeThe Benjamin A Gilman Scholarship, Fund for Education Abroad, Joy Worldwide and more
+• Apply for scholarships (including the Benjamin A. Gilman Scholarship, the Fund for Education Abroad, Joy Worldwide, and more)

 Post Submission